MuresanRazv/MyOwnGame/README.md

 # MyOwnGame
 A simple Python game.

--In order to run the program you must have Pygame library installed.
+-Just download and run the EXE!

 Controls: